RoyChao19477/node2vec_Python3/README.md

 # node2vec

+## Notes:

+## This repository is fork from https://github.com/aditya-grover/node2vec
 This repository provides a reference implementation of *node2vec* as described in the paper:<br>
 > node2vec: Scalable Feature Learning for Networks.<br>
 > Aditya Grover and Jure Leskovec.<br>